 Let’s have a quick chat about the doughnut scene in Pittsburgh.

 While it’s basically a fact that anything deep-fried and coated is sugar is going to be delicious, Pittsburgh doesn’t coast on that promise.
-We take our doughnuts seriously, and there are countless shops in the southwestern corner of the state treating doughnuts like an art form.
+We take our doughnuts seriously, and there are countless shops in the southwestern corner of the state treating doughnuts like the true art form that they are.

 Whether it be glazed, cake batter, sugar-coated, or filled, there’s only one way to discover your favorite doughnut in Pittsburgh – try them all.

-So we did all the hard work here at Good Food Pittsburgh, and devised, for you, the Ultimate Pittsburgh Doughnut Road Trip.
+So we did all the hard work here at Good Food Pittsburgh, and devised the Ultimate Pittsburgh Doughnut Road Trip.